- The Washington Times - Saturday, October 18, 2025

 Advertisement

 The White House remains undeterred.
-Office of Management and Budget Director Russell Vought said Wednesday the administration could ultimately fire more than 10,000 employees during the shutdown.
+Office of Management and Budget Director Russell Vought said Wednesday that the administration could ultimately fire more than 10,000 employees during the shutdown.

-Separately, the Trump administration halted about $18 billion in approved infrastructure funding for two transportation projects in New York City, which is represented by Mr. Jeffries and Senate Minority Leader Charles E. Schumer, both Democrats, who have been heavily criticized by Mr. Trump.
+Separately, the Trump administration halted about $18 billion in approved infrastructure funding for two transportation projects in New York City, which is represented by Mr. Jeffries and Senate Minority Leader Charles E. Schumer, both Democrats who have been heavily criticized by Mr. Trump.

 • Jeff Mordock can be reached at jmordock@washingtontimes.com.